Redcar Pier: Planning, design, construction and opening

-The construction of Redcar Pier in Redcar was proposed in 1866 and on 2 August the Redcar Pier Company was formed followed by an Act of Parliament authorising construction.
+The construction of Redcar Pier in Redcar was proposed in 1866 and on 2 August the Redcar Pier Company was formed followed by the Redcar Pier Order 1866 authorising construction.

 There was little interest in proceeding to construct the pier until the plans were drawn up for a pier at neighbouring Coatham.

 The Redcar Pier scheme was financed by the sale of shares and a donation from the Earl of Zetland.

 With a design by J.E. & A. Dowson of Westminster, Head Wrightson constructed the pier beginning work on 28 August 1871.

 The 9 in diameter cast iron piles were driven into the rock by heavy pile driving machinery.

 To the piles were added pairs of columns spaced 30 ft apart leaning inwards.

 The first pile was ceremonially driven into the shale rock by the leader of the Redcar Pier Company, Rear Admiral Chaloner of Guisborough.

 After the death of Lord Zetland earlier, the pier was initially opened by Mrs Dawson of Weston Hall.

 The pier was 20 ft wide expanding to a pier head 65 ft wide and 114 ft long with a separate landing stage for steamers.

 There was also a bandstand so that bands could play to an audience of 700 undercover, behind protective shields.

 Originally the pier was 1300 ft long with three round kiosks at the pier entrance housing the toll office and the ladies and gentleman's cloakrooms.

 The pier length was necessary to achieve a depth of 10 ft of water at low tide next to the landing stage.

 The pier was completed by 1873 at a cost of £11,000 and was opened on 2 June that year by Rear Admiral Chaloner.